India's BJP debates junking deficit cut roadmap

-NEW DELHI (Reuters) - India’s main opposition party, set to form the next government, is debating scrapping or revising a plan to cut the federal fiscal deficit, potentially risking a ratings downgrade, although that could be mitigated if economic growth recovers.
+NEW DELHI (Reuters) - India’s main opposition party, set to form the next government, is debating scrapping or revising a plan to cut the federal fiscal deficit to a nine-year low over the next three years, sources with direct knowledge of the situation told Reuters.

-Three sources close to the Bharatiya Janata Party (BJP) said it was considering changes to the outgoing government’s fiscal strategy that envisages cutting the budget deficit to a nine-year low within three years.

 The current five-year fiscal plan, unveiled in 2012 by the Congress-led government, pledges to narrow the deficit to 3 percent of gross domestic product (GDP) by March 2017.